Guillermo Cañas: Return

 Upon his return to the tour, Cañas won five Challenger titles and one ATP title (2007 Brasil Open).
 In the six months after his return, he had won 42 of 47 matches, going from being unranked to rank 60.
 He won his first ATP-level match since his September return on February 15, 2007, beating Marcos Daniel 6–1, 6–4.

 On March 11, 2007, Cañas defeated ATP ranked number one Roger Federer 7–5, 6–2 at the Indian Wells Masters, ending Federer's streak of 41 consecutive victories, 5 short of Guillermo Vilas's record on ATP Tour matches.
 He defeated Federer again (7–6, 2–6, 7–6) 16 days later at the Miami Masters to back-up his victory at Indian Wells.
 This double victory made him the only player (besides Rafael Nadal) to have defeated Federer in consecutive tournaments since 2003.
 Cañas told the New York Times that "I came back very motivated, I came back with a lot of energy."

 Cañas became the first qualifier to reach the semifinals of the Miami Masters.
 He made the final by beating Ivan Ljubičić, the seventh seed, 7–5, 6–2.
 In the final, the Argentine lost to Novak Djokovic of Serbia in straight sets.
 To get to the final, Cañas defeated Tim Henman, Juan Carlos Ferrero, Richard Gasquet, Roger Federer, Tommy Robredo, and Ivan Ljubičić, respectively, before losing to Novak Djoković.
 Cañas jumped 121 positions to reach the 22nd place in the ATP ranking as of April 30, 2007, the highest jump so far in the year.

 Cañas reached the final of one more tournament in 2007, the Torneo Godó in Barcelona, where he lost to Rafael Nadal.
 Cañas commented afterwards that he believed he would be a strong contender at the French Open.
 However, his bid was thwarted for a third time at the quarter-final stage when he lost to Nikolay Davydenko.
 Having set himself a goal of finishing in the top 20, Cañas finished the year in 15th, equalling his finishes from 2001 and 2002.
 He announced his retirement from professional tennis in March 2010.
 Cañas held a record of five victories and two defeats (3–1 in singles) in Davis Cup matches across his career.

 Post-retirement

 Cañas was the coach of Ernests Gulbis from July 2011 until May 2012 and became the coach of Teymuraz Gabashvili in 2015.
-He coached former #1 Jelena Jankovic from January 2017 until her retirement.
+He coached Jelena Janković from January 2017 until her retirement.
+He now runs his own tennis academy in Aventura, Florida along with former tour pros Martín García and Gustavo Oribe.
 He is the current coach of Bernarda Pera.
-He now runs his own tennis academy in Aventura, Florida along with former tour pros Martín García, and Gustavo Oribe.

 Playing style

 Cañas played a defensive counter-punching game from the baseline, using his retrieving skills in order to frustrate opponents.
-He used a double-handed backhand.
+He used a two-handed backhand.